The Agora Dispatch — Olympus Community Weekly Newsletter — Wednesday 11 August 2021

 A wild wind shrieks at the door, but our house is built on hard clay.

-We’ve seen whales go off to chase the ephemeral Ethereum pump — but they will no doubt return, while we have been compounding.
+We’ve seen whales go off to chase the ephemeral Ethereum pump — but they will no doubt return.

 Remember we own the liquidity — the only place you can buy or sell OHM is to the protocol.